We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Second off, that is a range of qualities with a pretty wide array of price points.
 If you couple that vagueness with the issues I just mentioned, there is no way to figure out if that ring is a good deal.

 Let’s use a couple of diamonds as examples.
 First I found a similar twist pave setting on James Allen.
 If you look at it, you will see that it is better quality (gold vs palladium, higher carat weight etc).
 Now let’s look at a couple of diamonds.
-This first diamond is an H SI2, so it falls in the range that Allurez was offering through Amazon.
-However, the diamond has ugly inclusions and is certified by IGI (we recommend GIA or AGS certificates only).
+This first diamond from James Allen is an H SI2, so it falls in the range that Allurez was offering through Amazon.
+However, the diamond has ugly inclusions and is certified by IGI (we recommend GIA certificates only).
 This diamond is $3,190.

 So if you were buying on Amazon, how exactly are you supposed to find the right diamond.
 You can’t search for your particular quality preferences and you can’t be sure exactly what quality you are getting.
 Back to that Allurez ring, is it a lower quality diamond and a terrible deal?
 Or is it a better quality diamond that may be worthwhile?
 There is no way to know, so we decided to secret shop them.
 And that is exactly what we did.